 Static PDFs

 Like Google and PowerPoint slides, static PDFs are another option for creating battle cards.
-In this case, you also might need the support of a graphic designer (or someone who is really good in Canva) to create the battle card template.
+In this case, you also might need the support of a graphic designer (or someone who is really good at Canva) to create the battle card template.

 While these may be more mobile-friendly and easier to use on the go, you’re still going to run into issues updating the documents and sharing them with your sales teams.